carsondarling/Quotable/Readme.md

 "The first 90% of the code accounts for the first 90% of the development time.
 The remaining 10% of the code accounts for the other 90% of the development time." - _Tom Cargill_

+"Nothing will ever be attempted if all possible objections must first be overcome." - _Samuel Johnson_